JheaneyPerico/Box-Shot/README.md

 GAME PLAN:

-1. Shoot and kill all zombies, while trying to avoid getting hit (collide by them).
+1. Shoot and kill all zombies, while evading them (avoid collision).
-2. The levels will have different number of zombies attacking you, depending on the level you're in.
-There will be various zombie types that have more HP and faster as the levels progress.
-There will also more walls as levels increase.
-You can not shoot through the wall, and zombies can not go through the wall.
+2. As level progress, the number of zombies will increase.
+New zombie types will be introduced, including zombies who are faster and have a higher hit point.
-3. Players can collect orange boxes which will upgrade their gun, increasing firing rate, range, etc.
+3. Wall structure will be different per level.
+As levels increase, so will the number of walls.
+The player can not shoot through the wall, and zombies can not go through the wall.

-.
+4. Players can collect orange boxes which will upgrade their gun, increasing firing rate, range, etc.